spgarcica/rNets/sphinx/source/examples/published_article/regiospecific_CO2.rst

 Regiospecific CO\ :sub:`2` \ fixation
 ======================================

-In this example the reaction network of the regiospecific CO\ :sub:`2` \ fixation is shown.
-This example shows the integration of knowledge graphs and rNets.
+In this example, we consider the reaction network for the regiospecific CO\ :sub:`2` \ fixation published in DOI: `10.1021/acs.organomet.9b00773 <https://www.dx.doi.org/10.1021/acs.organomet.9b00773>`__
+producing cyclic carbonates from a bicyclic epoxy alcohol and CO\ :sub:`2` \ , with bromide as a catalyst.
+More specifically, we showcase the integration of rNets with the knowledge graphs based on the OntoRXN ontology.
 The files required for the generation of the reaction networks can be found in
 :code:`examples/example_KG` folder.
 This folder contains the following
 files: